xcart/xcart-docs/_pages/kb_en/modules/horizontal_flyout_categories_menu.md

 * **"Single-column" layout settings section**

-  This section defines the categories representation in the top head menu
   ![hfcm-single.png]({{site.baseurl}}/attachments/ref_1mFs8c7N/hfcm-single.png)

   * **Depth of the menu levels** : The setting defines how many category levels are displayed in the top menu.
 If the setting value is set to e.g. 1 the menu will display the root categories only.

 * **"Multicolumn" layout settings**

-  This section defines the subcategories representation in the top head menu
   ![hfcm-multiple.png]({{site.baseurl}}/attachments/ref_1mFs8c7N/hfcm-multiple.png)

   * **Use multicolumn layout for subcategories** : If enabled only the 1st level subcategories is displayed in the multiple column view.
 Number of columns should be set on the category settings page :